DataDog/documentation/content/en/monitors/monitor_types/anomaly.md

 **Note**: Anomaly detection monitors are only available to enterprise-level customers.
 Pro-level customers interested in anomaly detection monitors should reach out to their customer success representative or email the [Datadog billing team][11].

-Anomaly monitors are managed via the [same API][12] as other monitors.
-However, there are some fields in the request that are unique for anomaly monitors and are discussed in more detail below.
+Anomaly monitors are managed using the [same API][12] as other monitors.
+These fields are unique for anomaly monitors:

 ### `query`